The Key (smartcard): Technology

 The ITSO standard provides a system for transit via credit balances named stored travel rights, but keyGo does not use this facility for its ticketing. keyGo stores itself as a period pass (season ticket) on the ITSO smartcard with no origin or destination.
 This period pass is then read by ITSO-compatible smartcard readers within the keyGo area, and interpreted as valid authority to travel.

 On rail, the smartcard reader will update the card with a transient ticket, adding either the origin or destination points on such a transient ticket as appropriate.

 On buses, no transient ticket is added or updated on the smartcard.
-Instead, travel data, including the smartcard number, bus route number, and touch-on point, is uploaded to the Go-Ahead keyGo system at the end of the bus' travel, and keyGo will calculate the appropriate fare for the combination of rail and bus journeys made each day.
+Instead, travel data, including the smartcard number, bus route number, and touch-on point, is uploaded to the Go-Ahead keyGo system at the end of the bus's journey, and the back-office system will calculate the appropriate fare for the combination of rail and bus journeys made each day.